Enrichment Classes vs Home Learning: What Works for K1-K2 Kids

 What you get: Physical fitness, coordination, social skills, discipline, confidence.

 Verdict: Highly recommended.
-Children need at least 60 minutes of physical activity daily.
-Structured sports teach skills that free play alone may not — listening to a coach, working as a team, practising a skill repeatedly, handling competition.
-Choose a sport your child enjoys, not one you wish you had done as a child.
+Kids need at least 60 minutes of physical activity daily.
+Structured sports teach things that free play alone often doesn't — following a coach, working as part of a team, practising something imperfectly and returning anyway.
+Pick a sport your child actually wants to do, not one you wish you'd taken as a kid.

 STEM (Coding, Robotics, Science)